ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_migration_use-cases/guide.en-gb.md

 ## Go further

-If you require training or technical support to implement your migration with VCD, please contact your TAM or [go here](/links/professional-services) to get a quote and request a custom analysis of your project from our Professional Services team experts.
+If you require training or technical support to implement your migration with VCD, please contact your TAM or [click in here](/links/professional-services) to get a quote and request a custom analysis of your project from our Professional Services team experts.

 Ask questions, give your feedback and interact directly with the team building our Hosted Private Cloud services on the dedicated [Discord](<https://discord.gg/ovhcloud>).